vaisavii/Insights-from-Data-Course/README.md

 # Insights from Data Course Projects

-This repository contains projects I have completed during the "Insight from Data" course.
+This repository contains projects I have completed during the "Insight from Data" course in University of Eastern Finland.
 The course involved data analysis using R. It included exploring and analyzing real-life-like datasets.
 Topics covered in the course included clustering, data cleaning and visualization among others.
 Each folder contains a PDF report where I detail the entire process of the project, as well as the R script used.

 # Exploring the Pima Indians Dataset: Clustering and classification
 In this project I explored and analyzed the Pima Indians Diabetes Dataset.
 The dataset